Jack Pierson: Early life and education

+Artistic practice

+Pierson's practice encompasses wall drawings, word pieces, installations, drawings, paintings, and photographs.
+For the project The Source, artist Doug Aitken filmed a conversation with Pierson exploring the essence of his creative process.

 Work

+Photography

-Pierson's practice embodies an array of media spanning from wall-drawings, word-pieces, installations, drawings, paintings and photographs.
-He is considered to be part of a group of photographers known as the Boston School -- David Armstrong, Philip-Lorca diCorcia, Nan Goldin, Mark Morrisroe and twins Doug and Mike Starn, among others.
+Pierson is considered part of a group of photographers known as the Boston School, which includes David Armstrong, Philip-Lorca diCorcia, Nan Goldin, Mark Morrisroe, and twins Doug and Mike Starn, among others.
 All of them knew one another in the early 1980s and photographed their immediate circle of friends in situations that were, or appeared to be, casual or intimate.